-Can I obtain a limited license that will allow me to drive to work, school, or to pick up my children?
+Can I obtain a limited license to drive to work, school, or to pick up my children?